davidemms/OrthoFinder/README.md

 4. **OrthologuesStats_*.tsv files** are tab separated text files containing matrices giving the numbers of orthologues in one-to-one, one-to-many and many-to-many relationships between each pair of species.

-- ***OrthologuesStats_one-to-one.tsv*** is the number of one-to-one orthologues between each species pair.
-Note, this matrix is symmetrical.
+    * ***OrthologuesStats_one-to-one.tsv*** is the number of one-to-one orthologues between each species pair.

-- ***OrthologuesStats_many-to-many.tsv*** contains the number of orthologues in a many-to-many relationship for each species pair (due to gene duplication events in both lineages post-speciation).
+    * ***OrthologuesStats_many-to-many.tsv*** contains the number of orthologues in a many-to-many relationship for each species pair (due to gene duplication events in both lineages post-speciation).
 Entry (i,j) is the number of genes in species i that are in a many-to-many orthology relationship with genes in species j.

-- ***OrthologuesStats_many-to-one.tsv***: entry (i,j) gives the number of genes in species i that are in a one-to-many orthology relationship with genes from species j.
+    * ***OrthologuesStats_many-to-one.tsv***: entry (i,j) gives the number of genes in species i that are in a one-to-many orthology relationship with genes from species j.
 There is a walk-through of an example results file here: https://github.com/davidemms/OrthoFinder/issues/259.

-- ***OrthologuesStats_one-to-many.tsv***: entry (i,j) gives the number of genes in species i that are in a many-to-one orthology relationship with a gene from species j.
+    * ***OrthologuesStats_one-to-many.tsv***: entry (i,j) gives the number of genes in species i that are in a many-to-one orthology relationship with a gene from species j.
 There is a walk-through of an example results file here: https://github.com/davidemms/OrthoFinder/issues/259.

-- ***OrthologuesStats_Total.tsv*** contains the totals for each species pair of orthologues of whatever multiplicity.
+    * ***OrthologuesStats_Total.tsv*** contains the totals for each species pair of orthologues of whatever multiplicity.
 Entry (i,j) is the total number of genes in species i that have orthologues in species j.

 5. **Statistics_Overall.tsv** is a tab separated text file that contains general statistics about orthogroup sizes and proportion of genes assigned to orthogroups.